animlbook/AnIML/book_source/source/classification/bias_fairness/index.md

 Let's consider a different example to make that last point clearer.
 Consider a model that predicts if someone has breast cancer, and a positive label is the detection of breast cancer.
 Would we say the breast cancer model is discriminatory because $P(\hat{Y} = +1 | A = \text{woman}) = 1/8$ while $P(\hat{Y} = +1 | A = \text{man}) = 1/833$?
 No, because clearly the base-rate of the phenomena we are predicting is different between men and woman.
 Forcing statistical parity in this model to consider it fair would mean either incorrectly telling more women they don't have breast cancer (when they might actually) or telling more men that they do have breast cancer (when they in fact do not).
 In the case where the base rates differ, demanding statistical parity makes no sense.

 Back our college admissions example, the same critique could apply if we assume the base rates of success are different.
 However, many people argue that in the college setting, the base rates for success should be equal enough (i.e., race does not effect your success in college), so statistical parity is appropriate.
-We will see in our next chapter how this assumption is a statement of a particular worldview about how fairness should operate.
+We will see later, how this assumption is a statement of a particular worldview about how fairness should operate.

 The following code example shows how to compute the numbers we care about for statistical parity.